Skip to main content

 • Clicker and food reward was used at each stage.

-14 ± 3 days, 27 ± 4 mins/day
+14 ± 3 days, 27 ± 4 mins/day All animals were successfully trained for voluntary restraint.

 Development of cooperation with husbandry procedures and basic training over 30 training sessions [60].